Aduhelm™ (aducanumab) Controversy and Updates

 Aduhelm™ (aducanumab) is a drug made by Biogen to treat Alzheimer’s disease.
-When the US Food and Drug Administration (FDA) first approved Aduhelm, it was exciting news.
+When the US Food and Drug Administration (FDA) approved Aduhelm in June 2021, it was exciting news.
 Aduhelm was the first new drug for Alzheimer’s approved in 18 years.1

 However, the approval of Aduhelm was controversial.
-And the FDA issued a revised approval only a month later.2
+The FDA then issued a revised approval only a month later.2

-In June 2021, the FDA granted Aduhelm accelerated approval.
+The FDA granted Aduhelm accelerated approval in June 2021.
 The FDA may give accelerated approval to new drugs that treat health conditions with few or no other treatments.
 It usually allows the drug to be sold sooner.
 Continued approval is based on results from larger trials showing a drug helps patients.1

 For example, Aduhelm can cause brain swelling and brain bleeding.
 This may make the drug more dangerous for people with certain health conditions.
 Also, people with diabetes or high blood pressure and those on blood thinners did not take part in the trials.
 This means doctors do not know whether these people can take the drug safely.2

 Also, the Aduhelm study only included people with mild cognitive impairment or dementia.
-But the FDA approved Aduhelm for any Alzheimer’s patient.
+But the FDA approved Aduhelm for any person with Alzheimer’s disease.
 This included those with moderate or severe Alzheimer’s.
 Doctors felt there was not enough evidence that this was a safe decision.2

 Revised Aduhelm approval